meffie/git-gerrit/README.rst

     optional arguments:
-      -h, --help         show this help message and exit --repodir REPODIR  path to the git project directory
+      -h, --help         show this help message and exit --repodir REPODIR  path to the git project directory --branch BRANCH    local branch to create (default: gerrit/<number>/<patchset>)
+      --no-branch        do not create a local branch

 Command git-gerrit-cherry-pick::